volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 unit and integration tests.
 This isn't merely about refactoring unit tests; it's about organizing them systematically within the source code.

+So, yes, there's a lot of tacit knowledge that we can borrow from the community to craft good tests.
 But are all these ideas and principles just theoretical, or do we have ready-made solutions that help us adhere to these principles and keep our tests consistent and clear?